An Introduction to Deep Morphological Networks: Background Knowledge and Related Work

-As aforementioned, morphological operations, commonly employed in the image processing area, are strongly based on mathematical morphology.
+Morphological operations, commonly employed in the image processing area, are strongly based on mathematical morphology.
 Since its introduction to the image domain, these morphological operations have been generalized from the analysis of a single band image to hyperspectral images made up of hundreds of spectral channels and has become one of the state-of-the-art techniques for a wide range of applications~\cite{serra2012mathematical}.
 This study area includes several different operations (such as erosion, dilation, opening, closing, top-hats, and reconstruction), which can be applied to binary and grayscale images in any number of dimensions~\cite{serra2012mathematical}.

-Formally, let us consider a grayscale 2D image $I(\cdot)$ as a mapping from the coordinates ($\mathds{Z}^2$) to the pixel-value domain ($\mathds{Z}$).
+Formally, consider a grayscale 2D image $I(\cdot)$ as a mapping from the coordinates ($\mathds{Z}^2$) to the pixel-value domain ($\mathds{Z}$).
 Most morphological transformations process this input image $I$ using a structuring element (SE) (usually defined prior to the operation).
-A SE $B(\cdot)$ can be defined as a function that returns the set of neighbors of a pixel $(i,j)$.
-This neighborhood of pixels is taken into account during the morphological operation, i.e., while convolving the image $I$.
-Normally, a SE is defined by two components: (i) shape, which is usually a discrete representation of continuous shapes, such as square, circle, (ii) center, that identifies the pixel on which the SE is superposed when probing the image.
-Figure~\ref{fig:se_examples} presents some examples of common SEs employed in the literature.
+A flat\footnote{A flat SE is binary and only defines which pixels of the neighborhood should be taken into account.
+On the other hand, a non-flat SE contains finite values used as additive offsets in the morphological computation.} SE $B(\cdot)$ can be defined as a function that, based on its format (or shape), returns a set of neighbors of a pixel $(i,j)$.
+This neighborhood of pixels is taken into account during the morphological operation, i.e., while probing the image $I$.
 As introduced, the definition of the SE is of vital importance for the process to extract relevant features.
-However, in literature~\cite{gu2016nonlinear,liu2017multimorphological}, this definition is performed experimentally, an expensive process that does not guarantee a good descriptive representation.
+However, in literature~\cite{liu2017multimorphological,wang2018lidar}, this definition is performed experimentally (with common shapes being squares, disks, diamonds, crosses, and x-shapes), an expensive process that does not guarantee a good descriptive representation.